KevinToodlepoot/juce-template/README.md

 * Upon cloning the repository, run the script `./configure.sh`.
 This will update the submodules as well as build AudioPluginHost
 * Navigate to the CMakeTools extension and select your kit (Clang for MacOS, MSVC for Windows)
 * Under the `Configure` option in CMakeTools, set the build type to whatever you want (Debug, Release, RelWithDebugInfo, etc.)
 * Now you should be able Debug just fine!
-Either navigate to the `Run and Debug` option of activity bar and select `Debug with AudioPluginHost`, or simply press `F5`.
+Either navigate to the `Run and Debug` option of activity bar and select `(lldb) Launch`, or simply press `F5`.

 ---